hdShang/arxiv-daily/docs/cs-RO/2025-06-03/papers/250602676v1-sight-guide-a-wearable-assistive-perception-and-navigation-system-fo.md

 ---
 layout: default
-title: Sight Guide: A Wearable Assistive Perception and Navigation System for the Vision Assistance Race in the Cybathlon 2024
+title: "Sight Guide: A Wearable Assistive Perception and Navigation System for the Vision Assistance Race in the Cybathlon 2024"
 ---

 # Sight Guide: A Wearable Assistive Perception and Navigation System for the Vision Assistance Race in the Cybathlon 2024